Spirotetronate cyclase AbyU

-Spirotetronate cyclase AbyU is an enzyme responsible for catalyzing the Diels-Alder reaction in the abyssomicin C biosynthetic pathway.
+Spirotetronate cyclase AbyU is an enzyme responsible for catalyzing the intramolecular Diels–Alder cycloaddition in the abyssomicin C biosynthetic pathway.
 A key step in the biosynthesis of this compound catalyzed by AbyU involves intramolecular [4+2] cycloaddition—also known as the Diels-Alder reaction—to form a heterobicyclic ring system precursor consisting of tetronic acid and a cyclohexene ring that are spiro-linked.

 AbyU is a natural Diels-Alderase found in the marine actinomycete Verrucosispora maris.
 Abyssomicin C, synthesized with the help of AbyU, is a potent inhibitor of bacterial folate metabolism.
 It is effective against Mycobacterium tuberculosis and multidrug resistant clinical isolates of Staphylococcus aureus.
 Abyu is one of very few enzymes that are able to catalyze pericyclic reactions which effectively form regioselective and stereoselective carbon-carbon bonds.

 Structure

 Diels-Alderase is a dimer of two identical, eight-stranded, antiparallel β-barrels.
 The base of the barrel is held together by the formation of a salt bridge between the side-chains of Glu19 and Arg122.
 Of equal significance is the presence of a flexible loop structure at the entrance of the enzyme, sandwiched between the beta sheets 1 and 2 of the barrel.
 The purpose of the loop is speculated to activate during substrate appropriation and act as a lid which the catalysis occurs.
 Within the barrel, it is mainly hydrophobic forces that interact with the substrate.